maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 - `Collect`: Go through the roots marked white and free them.

-There is one thing in particular that is not immediately clear as to how we are going to implement this.
+There is one thing in particular that is not immediately clear as to how we are going to implement.
 How do we iterate over the children?
 We haven't put any bounds on the `T` in our `Gc<T>` beyond that it has to be `'static`.
 Well, until Rust gains a more powerful reflection story, we are going to have to add a classic Trait plus derive macro combo.